-Talking to business people, you will often come across people suggesting you use a software or go online to seek help.
+Talking to business people, you will often come across people suggesting you use software or go online to seek help.

 Most believe for some reason that computers and smartphones can get everything done.
-But, in reality, you have to follow some of the best practices when creating anything – be it workflows, a design, a logo or a business strategy.
+But, in reality, you have to follow some of the best practices when creating anything – be it workflows, a design, a logo, or a business strategy.

-A properly streamlined workflow can go a long way into making or breaking the office process.
+A properly streamlined workflow can go a long way toward making or breaking the office process.
 When you have an important file to be delivered, the latest updated version should be available in the cloud.
 Even if one of the employees in charge can’t deliver it, another person should have access to it.

 Similarly, an invoice to be processed for the vendor should be handled without fail.
-A delay in clearing the invoice due to petty reasons like unavailability of a person, delay in funds released or lack of co-ordination can affect business processes.
+A delay in clearing the invoice due to petty reasons like unavailability of a person, delay in funds released, or lack of coordination can affect business processes.

 7 Things to do When Creating Workflow Design